-The objective of the ARTS Program is to select the best safety projects using a jurisdictionally blind and datadriven approach to significantly reduce the occurrence of fatalities and serious injuries on all roads in the state.
+The objective of the ARTS Program is to select the best safety projects using a jurisdictionally blind and data-driven approach to significantly reduce the occurrence of fatalities and serious injuries on all roads in the state.
 A data-driven approach uses crash data, risk factors, or other data supported methods to identify the best possible locations to achieve the greatest benefits.
+Oregon DOT primarily uses a flagging tool called Safety Priority Index System (SPIS) to assist Region Traffic Investigators in identifying high crash locations to investigate and determine if there are appropriate safety countermeasures to be developed into a safety project to eliminate or reduce fatal or serious injury crashes.
 Many highway projects incorporate design features or elements that relate to highway safety, such as updating guardrail or improving intersection channelization, signing, and pavement markings.
 But appropriate use of HSIP funds is only for locations or corridors where a known problem exists as indicated by location-specific data on fatalities and serious injuries, and/or where it is determined that the specific project can with confidence produce a measurable and significant reduction in such fatalities or serious injuries.
-To achieve the maximum benefit, the focus of the ARTS Program is on costeffective use of the funds allocated for safety improvements addressing fatal and serious injury crashes.
+To achieve the maximum benefit, the focus of the ARTS Program is on cost-effective use of the funds allocated for safety improvements addressing fatal and serious injury crashes.

 The general program guidelines are as follows:

-- All projects shall address specific safety problems that contribute to fatal and serious injury crashes. - All projects shall use only countermeasures from the ODOT-approved countermeasure list. - Only the most recent available five years of ODOT-reported crashes shall be used for crash analysis. - Projects shall be prioritized based on ODOT-approved prioritization method such as Benefit-Cost Ratio. - ODOT Regions will be responsible for developing and delivering projects.
+• All projects shall address specific safety problems that contribute to fatal and serious injury crashes.

+• All projects shall use only countermeasures from the ODOT-approved countermeasure list.

+• Only the most recent available five years of ODOT-reported crashes shall be used for crash analysis.

+• Projects shall be prioritized based on ODOT-approved prioritization method such as Benefit-Cost Ratio.

+• ODOT Regions will be responsible for developing and delivering projects.

-The ARTS Program has two components - a hotspot component and a systemic component, as shown in Figure 2-1.
-The hotspot approach is the traditional approach used in safety analysis, in which 'hotspot' locations are identified based on crash history and appropriate countermeasures are implemented to reduce crashes.
+The ARTS Program has two components - a hotspot component and a systemic component.
+The hotspot approach is the traditional approach used in safety analysis (ODOT users a program called SPIS), in which 'hotspot' locations are identified based on crash history and appropriate countermeasures are implemented to reduce crashes.
 Hotspot projects typically focus on a particular location (for example, an intersection or a short segment of a roadway) that may have multiple causes to address.
 For the ARTS Program, a hotspot location is defined as a location that has at least one fatal or serious injury crash within the last five years.

 The systemic approach identifies a few proven low-cost countermeasures that can be widely implemented and then applies the countermeasures where there is evidence that they would be most useful.
 The HSIP places a significant emphasis on the systemic approach, which has been proven to successfully reduce the occurrences of fatal and serious injury crashes.
 The systemic component of the ARTS Program has been further divided into three emphasis areas - roadway departure, intersection, and pedestrian/bicycle.
-Based on 2009 through 2013 data, these three emphasis areas accounted for approximately 85% of the fatal and serious injury crashes in the state.
+Based on Oregon data, these three emphasis areas accounted for approximately 85% of the fatal and serious injury crashes in the state.